zhukovdm/Congo/Congo.Assets/Resources/ii.md

       Application started.
 Press Ctrl+C to shut down.
 ```

+Note that the user cannot interact with the server instance, but could shut it down by pressing `Ctrl+C`.

 # Compile and run in the terminal

 Each project can be built, run and tested directly from the terminal. [dotnet](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet) should be available on the target system.